 2. Social media: Support your customers in public

-Don’t try to be everywhere.
+The key is, don’t try to be everywhere at once.
 Offer customer support on social media platforms where you already have a marketing presence.
 This should include not only channels you want to spend time on, but also the ones most used by your customers.
-Pew Research Center’s Social Media Use in 2018 report is a useful source for figuring out which platforms fit your business.
+Pew Research Center’s Social Media Use report is a useful source for figuring out which platforms fit your business.